nanoutils/nanoutils/docs/docs/methods.md

 ## `kebabCase`

-Returns a `string` in a kebab case style
+Returns `string` in a kebab case style

 ```js
 import { kebabCase } from 'nanoutils'